Not the smoothest journey to Bunaken

 There are only a few roads on the island, most come to a dead end or turn into a dirt track through the jungle.
 But having our own mode of transport gave us the ability to explore and sample more great snorkelling in Bunaken.

-Despite my nerves, I discovered something magical about travelling on two wheels.
-It gave me an immediate feel for everyday island life.
-Children ran alongside us, while chickens, dogs, pigs and even the occasional tortoise ran riot in the road.
+Despite my nerves, I discovered something magical about travelling around on two wheels.
+It gave me an immediate feel for everyday life in Bunaken.
+Children ran alongside us, local neighbours greeted us as we passed their homes, while chickens, dogs, pigs and even the occasional tortoise ran riot in the road.

 What makes Bunaken so special